awsdocs/amazon-vpc-user-guide/doc_source/VPC_Route_Tables.md

 CIDR blocks for IPv4 and IPv6 are treated separately\.
 For example, a route with a destination CIDR of `0.0.0.0/0` does not automatically include all IPv6 addresses\.
 You must create a route with a destination CIDR of `::/0` for all IPv6 addresses\.

 Every route table contains a local route for communication within the VPC\.
 This route is added by default to all route tables\.
 If your VPC has more than one IPv4 CIDR block, your route tables contain a local route for each IPv4 CIDR block\.
 If you've associated an IPv6 CIDR block with your VPC, your route tables contain a local route for the IPv6 CIDR block\.
-You cannot modify or delete these routes\.
+You cannot modify or delete these routes in a subnet route table or in the main route table\.

+For more information about routes and local routes in a gateway route table, see [Gateway Route Tables](#gateway-route-table)\.

 If your route table has multiple routes, we use the most specific route that matches the traffic \(longest prefix match\) to determine how to route the traffic\.